-Two 1×6-pin breakaway 0.1″ male headers are included with the DRV8801 motor driver carrier, which can be soldered in to use the driver with perfboards, breadboards, or 0.1″ female connectors.
-(The headers might ship as a single 1×12 piece that can be broken in half.)
+Breakaway 0.1″ male headers are included with the DRV8801 motor driver carrier, which can be soldered in to use the driver with perfboards, breadboards, or 0.1″ female connectors.
+(The headers might ship as a single larger strip that can be broken into smaller pieces.)
 The right picture above shows the two possible board orientations when used with these header pins (parts visible or silkscreen visible).
 You can also solder your motor leads and other connections directly to the board.

 This schematic is also available as a downloadable pdf (157k pdf)